-- Reference checks may be made in writing or by telephone. - Reference check data will be placed in the applicant's file. - References will be checked prior to an offer of employment being made. - Possible requests: - A previous employer or two. - Character reference (no minister, no relatives). - Previous employer. - Previous co-worker.
+- Reference checks may be made in writing or by telephone. - Reference check data will be placed in the applicant's file. - References will be checked prior to an offer of employment being made. - Possible requests: - o A previous employer or two. - o Character reference (no minister, no relatives). - o Previous employer. - o Previous co-worker.